dwarvesf/react-toolkit/CONTRIBUTING.md

 ```

 3. Setup all the dependencies and packages by running `yarn prestart`.
 This
-   command will install dependencies and bootstrap the repo using `lerna`
+   command will install dependencies and bootstrap the repo using `turborepo`

 ## Development workflow